sparkfun/SparkFun_Qwiic_CO2_Sensor_SCD4X/docs/examples.md

 The SparkFun SCD4X Arduino Library includes several examples to start receiving CO<sub>2</sub> concentration, temperature and humidity data from the SCD4X.
-Let's take a closer look at few of the examples included with the library.
+Let's take a closer look at a few of the examples included with the library.

 ## Example 1 - Basic Readings